mozilla/skywriter/docs/tutorials/commands.html.markdown

 Then, we put the text back into the editor (going into either `selectedText` or `value`, depending on where the text came from originally).

-We need to tell Bespin about our new command, so we'll add another object to the `provides` part of our metadata.
+We need to tell Skywriter about our new command, so we'll add another object to the `provides` part of our metadata.

     :::js